13. Paths Cross

 Henry then asked Luci one more question.

-After she answered, he stepped to the kitchen counter and grabbed the money brick.
+Once she answered, he stepped to the kitchen counter and grabbed the money brick.

 Bent to kiss her on the forehead and said, “Rico loves you.”